NixOS containers in ChromeOS

 Crostini runs a Linux VM (booting a hardened kernel), which in turn runs lxc

-What makes Crostini great (e.g., when compared to SSH into a remote system) is
+What makes Crostini great as opposed to SSH into a remote system is that it has

-that it has first-class integration with ChromeOS.
-You can run Linux GUI apps
+first-class integration with ChromeOS.
+You can run Linux GUI apps and they will

-and they will show up alongside all other Chrome apps; you can open a URL in
+show up alongside all other Chrome apps; you can open a URL in Chrome from the

 garcon